rahul-srinivas08/chromadb_advance_rag/README.md

 # chromadb_advance_rag
-advance rag with querry expanding and recompositin of ranks
+advance rag with querry expanding and query recomposition of ranks,pitfall of rag and retrieval distractor